 How to Participate

-Congregations will participate by incorporating the message of Golden Rule 2020 into their educational programs and/or worship services on November 3, 2019.
+Congregations can participate by incorporating the message of Golden Rule 2020 into their educational programs and/or worship services.
 Congregations can do this in a variety of ways and some of these are listed below.
 Each suggested way to participate also has links to helpful resources that can be used with that activity and can be adapted to best fit a congregation’s practices.

 - Take 5 minutes during your worship service to use short prayers and readings that explain Golden Rule 2020